aws-samples/aws-devops-end-to-end-workshop/README.md

 To tear down your application and remove all resources associated with AWS Bookstore Demo App, follow these steps:

 1. Log into the [Amazon S3 Console](https://console.aws.amazon.com/s3) and  delete the buckets created for the demo app.
    - There should be two buckets created for AWS Bookstore Demo App.
-The buckets will be titled "X" and "X-pipeline", where "X" is the name you specified in the CloudFormation wizard under the AssetsBucketName parameter.
+The buckets names will start with the stack name you provided on CloudFormation when creating the frontend, as "DemoBookStoreStack", for example.
    - Also delete the S3 bucket for build pipeline: demobookstore-books-service-pipeline-bucket-< YYYYMMDDHHMM >.
    - *Note: Please be **very careful** to only delete the buckets associated with this app that you are absolutely sure you want to delete.*
 2. Log into the AWS CloudFormation Console and find the stacks you created for the demo app.